 Make ’em for your child, your fur baby… heck, even yourself!
 We are cooing over this modern alternative to Easter hats and bonnets.
-Two options here: the bunny ears headbands by Lavin Label (above) use fresh flowers which we love, but the tutorial is based on having a bunny headband to start with (check Amazon, Cotton On Kids and Daiso to see if you can pick something cheap up).
+Two options here: the bunny ears headbands by Lavin Label use fresh flowers which we love, but the tutorial is based on having a bunny headband to start with (check Amazon, Cotton On Kids and Daiso to see if you can pick up something cheap!).
 Then there’s option numero dos: going total DIY and fashioning the actual ears yourself out of pipe cleaners.
 Bebeh Blog gives a fab tutorial for this method (pictured top of page), and it won’t cost you the earth either.
 Check out our guide to where to pick up craft supplies in Singapore and job’s a good ‘un.

-For the last-minute mum: paper plate bunny ears
+3. Last-minute cuteness: paper plate bunny ears

 We’ve all been there: you didn’t read the memo, life got on top of you and you forgot.
 Oops.
 Never fear!
 Thanks to this very clever tutorial from Alpha Mom, all you need is a paper plate, some scissors and felt-tip pens and voila – a DIY Easter hat your littlies will rock.
 Even better, this method can be adapted for all the big holidays: shamrocks for St Patrick’s Day, hearts for Valentine’s Day and so on.
 Hoorah!

-For the busy mum: Easter bunny party hats
+4. Party parade: Easter bunny party hats

 This one’s pretty simple too, and because you don’t need a fancy craft kit, it’s great for mums who are busy, busy, busy!
 You can also rustle them up quicksmart for the whole family if you’re keen on twinning.
 The House That Lars Built has a great tutorial and template for these DIY Easter hats – we love the added touch of sprinkling homemade confetti in your hair too for a fun touch.
-Psst… have you checked out of our tutorial for making mini party hats for your kids’ toys?!
+Psst… have you checked out our tutorial for making mini party hats for your kids’ toys?!

 If you’re finding it hard to convince your little rabbit to don a hat, why not consider this minimalist option?
 It’s basically cardboard bunny ears stuck to a white baseball cap – easy peasy (in theory), right?
 Kidspot has a fab video tutorial to guide you through the process.
 Got questionable drawing skills?
 The article also offers a free printable template for those bunny ears so you don’t send your littlies to the parade with lopsided lugholes.

-For the well-prepped mum: Easter chick headband
+7. Eggstravagant: Easter chick headband